 - Sick Pay: We are one of the only companies in our industry that pays sick time.
 If our caregivers are not feeling well, they are told to stay home.
 We have a deep bench of caregivers and we can find a replacement quickly.
 Caregivers that work independently or for another agency will often go to work when they are sick because they need the money.
 We don’t foresee this being an issue for us.

 - Hand Washing: We regularly train our aides on good hand-washing technique.
 There is a proper technique to hand washing and we want to instill good practices in our team.
 You should also follow these practices; wash with soap and warm water for at least 20 seconds.

 - Sanitation: This is another reminder we are regularly reinforcing with our team.
 Disinfecting surfaces and proper sanitation in the home are key to reducing germs.
 Please make sure you have surface disinfectant available for use.

 - Safety: In the event that one of our caregivers comes into contact with someone who is diagnosed with COVID-19, we are following the Centers for Disease Control’s guidance of self-quarantine for 14 days before they can return to work.

-- Face Masks: The CDC recently announced that everyone should wear a face covering while in proximity to other individuals.
+- Face Masks: The CDC recommends that everyone over the age of 2 should wear a face covering while in proximity to other individuals.
 Their research shows that wearing a cloth face mask helps protect others from contracting the virus.
 We are following this new recommendation and requiring our caregivers to wear face masks as an additional measure to keep our clients safe.